 The Financial Aid Office will email a copy of your award letter to your WVC student email address.
 The award letter is often titled “Financial Aid Notification”.
-If you are unable to find the letter, you may check your Financial Aid portal here.
-You may also reach out to the WVC financial aid office and/or TRIO for assistance.
+If you are unable to find the letter, you may also reach out to the WVC financial aid office (email firstname.lastname@example.org or call 509-682-6810) for assistance.

 We are required to list one of the five listed races for each student within our program, even if they indicate that they are Hispanic or Latinx/a/o.
 Please select whichever race feels most appropriate for you.